dgiglio84/vgames/README.md

 *UPDATES*

 3-20-2023
 - Added a Backup/Restore feature.
-This can be found in the "Tools" menu.
+This can be found in <b>Tools > Backup/Restore Database</b>.
 - A backup of the database is still created upon startup.
-However, the file has been renamed to "vgames.old.db."
-This allows you to easily restore the backup using the newly created "Restore" feature.
+However, you can now restore this backup by clicking <b>Tools > Backup/Restore Database > Restore Auto-Backup</b>.

 3-14-2023
 - A backup of the vgames.db database file is now created on startup.
 The file is called <b>vgames.bak</b>.